-In light of the 100% Plant-Based representations, reasonable consumers, 38. including Plaintiff, believe the Products only contain ingredients that come from plants and/or from plants and minerals and that are not subject to chemical modification or processing, which materially alters the ingredients' original plantbased composition.
-As such, reasonable consumers, including Plaintiff, believe the Products contain 100% plant-based ingredients.
+35. In light of the Plant-Based representations, reasonable consumers, including Plaintiff, believed the Products only contain ingredients that come from plants and/or from plants and minerals and that are not synthetic, nor subject to chemical modification or processing, which materially alters the ingredients' original plant-based composition.
+As such, reasonable consumers, including Plaintiff, believe that in addition to water, the Products contain only plant-based ingredients.

-- The representations are false and deceptive because the Products are not 39. entirely plant-based-meaning that the Products are not exclusively comprised of water and plant ingredients.
-Instead, they contain ingredients that are not water, do not come from plants, and instead are synthetic and/or substantially processed. - Reasonable consumers such as Plaintiff do not have the specialized knowledge to enable them to discern whether such ingredients come from plants or were otherwise synthesized and/or substantially processed so as to materially alter any original plant composition.
+36. The representations are false and deceptive because the Products are not entirely plant-based-meaning that the Products are not exclusively comprised of water and plant ingredients.
+Instead, they principally contain ingredients that are not water, do not come from plants, and instead are synthetic and/or substantially processed.

+37. Reasonable consumers such as Plaintiff do not have the specialized knowledge to enable them to discern whether such ingredients come from plants or were otherwise synthesized and/or substantially processed so as to materially alter any original plant composition.